exercism/docs/anatomy/tracks/configlet/README.md

 How to sync the contents of the `.meta/tests.toml` can be found [here](./)

+## Generating UUIDs

+Exercises, tracks and concepts are identified by a UUID.

+How to generate UUIDs can be found [here](./uuids.md).

 ## Usage

 configlet is distributed as a standalone binary.
 Each track should have a `bin/fetch-configlet` script, and might have a `bin/fetch-configlet.ps1` script too.
 The first is a bash script, and the second is a PowerShell script.